aave/aip/content/aips/AAVE_ETHEREUM_V3.md

 This proposal's payload does the following:

-1. activate the pool via `POOL_CONFIGURATOR.setPoolPause(false)`
-2. create the eMode category via `POOL_CONFIGURATOR.setEModeCategory(1, 90_00, 93_00, 10_100, address(0), 'ETH correlated')`
+1. Create the eMode category for eth correlated assets via `POOL_CONFIGURATOR.setEModeCategory(1, 90_00, 93_00, 10_100, address(0), 'ETH correlated')`
+2. Swap of emergency admin to Aave Guardian via `ACL_MANAGER.removeEmergencyAdmin(AaveGovernanceV2.SHORT_EXECUTOR)` followed by `ACL_MANAGER.addEmergencyAdmin(GUARDIAN_ETHEREUM)`
-3. Grant POOL_ADMIN permissions to the following contracts:
+3. grant `POOL_ADMIN` permissions to all the asset listing stewards created inside the `constructor()` via `ACL_MANAGER.addPoolAdmin(stewards[i])`
-   - TBA
-   - TBA
-   - TBA

-Each of these addresses follows the Steward pattern used in [v3-listing stewards](https://github.com/bgd-labs/aave-v3-listing-stewards/blob/feat/v3-ethereum-tests/src/contracts/common/StewardBase.sol#L8).
+The Steward pattern used in [v3-listing stewards](https://github.com/bgd-labs/aave-v3-listing-stewards/blob/feat/v3-ethereum-tests/src/contracts/common/StewardBase.sol#L8).
 Each Steward will handle the listing of one specific asset and then renounce to the granted POOL_ADMIN role.
 This process is needed as otherwise, the proposal's gas limit would be really gas-expensive.

 ## Configuration snapshot